colouring-cities/colouring-core/README.md

 Building attribute data collected as part of the project will be made available for download under a liberal open data license ([ODbL](https://opendatacommons.org/licenses/odbl/1.0/)).

+## Project Board and Issues
+To view all of the issue relating to Colouring Britain (and their current status) please visit the [Colouring Britain Project](https://github.com/orgs/colouring-cities/projects/4).

 ## Setup and run